jmandel/ehi-living-manual/src/chapters/02-05-medications-allergies-and-immunizations.md

 ---
-# Medications, Allergies, and Immunizations
+# The Patient Safety Triad: Medications, Allergies, and Immunizations

-*Purpose: To master Epic's approach to three safety-critical datasets—medications, allergies, and immunizations—that together prevent adverse events and ensure patient safety.*
+*Purpose: To master Epic's approach to three safety-critical datasets that work together to prevent adverse events: what medications a patient is on, what they are allergic to, and what protections they have from immunizations.*

-### The Safety Triad
+### The Foundation of Patient Safety

-These three clinical domains share a common purpose: preventing harm.
-Medications must be checked against allergies.
-Immunizations prevent disease.
-Together, they form the foundation of preventive care and clinical decision support.
+These three clinical domains form the foundation of preventive care and clinical decision support.
+Medications must be checked against allergies to prevent adverse reactions, and immunizations are tracked to prevent disease.
+Together, they create a safety net for every patient.

 <example-query description="Overview of safety-critical data volumes">
 SELECT